Alexandra Canal, Singapore: History

 Alexandra Canal is one of the upper reaches of the Singapore River and Sungei Pandan, becoming the Singapore River after Kim Seng Bridge.
 The 1.2 km long canal stretches from Tanglin Road to Delta Road.
 Reconstruction of Alexandra Canal between Tanglin Road and Kim Seng Road took place from 1997 to 2008 to improve the structural condition of the canal and to alleviate flooding in the catchment.
 In 2011, a 250-metre stretch of Alexandra Canal, between Zion Road and Kim Seng Road, was reconstructed to improve drainage and prevent floods.
 A 200m stretch of the open waterway near Tanglin Road was decked over to create a water cascade and water play area.
 The deck also provides a point from which the public can have a view of the waterway downstream.

 Educational Hut

 The Educational Hut's information panels were developed by students from the Digital Art and Manga Club of Crescent Girls' School (CGS) in collaboration with the PUB.
-These panels touch on water-related topics such as the Four National Taps and ABC Waters Programme, and highlight the importance of keeping our waterways clean.
+These panels touch on water-related topics such as the Four National Taps and ABC Waters Programme, and highlight the importance of keeping waterways clean.